-Or if you fancy something more secluded, then Dobrec beach is perfect.
+Or if you fancy something more secluded, then Dobrec Beach is perfect.
 Only accessible by boat (from Herzeg-Novi, Rose, Zanjice and Miriste) this beach has hammocks available to use for adventurous tourists that make it here.
-The locally caught seafood at this secluded cove is well worth trying out too!
+The locally caught seafood at this secluded cove is well worth trying too!

 If you’re looking for a real urban hub, Podgorica is the place to go!

 Montenegro’s capital city is regarded as a strange melting pot of all the cultural influences the country has been under throughout its history.
 It’s arguably a more beautiful city than Albania’s Tirana, and has lots on offer to history buffs.

 Intricate Ottoman-built mosques, as well as Soviet cement block houses and Western-looking cafes and storefronts cohabitate across Podgorica’s skyline and give it a fascinating sense of intrigue and mystique.
 Visit the 400-year old clock tower to get your history fix.

 Home to ancient monasteries, beaches and wildlife, the nearby Lake Skadar National Park is well worth a day-visit from the city too.